Ehsan-O/UFOs/README.md

 &nbsp;

 then we wrote a code in javascript to search and filter the data based on the values entered by the user in the search boxes (on the left of the table in Fig. 2) and recreate the table to show the desired information.
 It can bee seen in Fig. 2, that there are examples of the type and format of the data each filter box accepts as input. users can filter the data by simply enter their desired option in the filter boxes and press enter or click somewhere else on the page, as soon as the value in the filter box changes the data corresponding to that criteria will be shown in the table. these filters can be used individually or in the combination with one another.
-Figures 3-5 are the examples of the filtered data.[Fig. 3](stscreenshots/3.png), shows the data filtered for  the sightings in Canada, in [Fig. 4](stscreenshots/4.png) we can see  the filtered data for the UFO sightings in the city of London in Canada and [Fig. 5](stscreenshots/5.png), shows the sightings on 1/1/2010 in california state in USA and in the shape of a triangle.
+Figures 3-5 are the examples of the filtered data.
+[Fig. 3](screenshots/3.png), shows the data filtered for  the sightings in Canada, in [Fig. 4](screenshots/4.png) we can see  the filtered data for the UFO sightings in the city of London in Canada and [Fig. 5](screenshots/5.png), shows the sightings on 1/1/2010 in california state in USA and in the shape of a triangle.

 <center>